emmayisun/emmayisun.github.io/_posts/2024-01-31-jan-fomc-preview.md

 Then there's the labor market.
 Besides today's slight-above consensus JOLTS number, consensus for Friday’s NFP of 175k is still well above the ~100k level [needed](https://www.federalreserve.gov/newsevents/speech/powell20221130a.htm) to keep up with population growth.
 In terms of wage growth, with a 3%-3.5% [target](https://www.federalreserve.gov/mediacenter/files/fomcpresconf20230503.pdf) that the Fed seems as consistent with 2% inflation, Fed officials seem to be less concerned about the current level given the inflation progress.
 Specially Waller has [said](https://fedbot.io/fedspeak/2024/01/16/waller-brookings.html#wage) “*At 4%, you’re a little high but you’re not that high.
 You can come down, but it’s not like when it’s 7-8% and productivity is 1.5%*”.

 While Friday’s number is unlikely to surprise to the downside according to forecasts, the Fed wouldn’t want to risk closing the door on a March cut right before the release.
 But it also has to be done in a way that won’t undo all the Fedspeak efforts bringing down March odds from as high as 80%.
+To some degree for this reason this meeting could inevitably have a seemingly more hawkish tone than what it actually is, and looking at the current timeline there's more for the Fed to contemplate before Humprey Hawkins in early March.

 ![March cut change - MS]({{ site.baseurl }}/assets/images/MS%20cut.png)